Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Introduction

 \item Two theorems that characterize the limitation of certain class of activation functions are presented.

 \item A comparison of the proposed GCU activation with popular activation functions on a variety of benchmark datasets is presented in Section \ref{section:results}.
-These experimental results clearly indicate that the GCU activation is computationally cheaper than Swish and Mish.
+These experimental results clearly indicate that the GCU activation is computationally cheaper than the state-of-art Swish and Mish activation functions.
 The GCU activation also reduces training time and allows classification problems to be solved with smaller networks.

 \end{itemize}